 Too soon, we left the Mennonites and their lovely smooth road and continued on through larger and larger stretches of thick jungle and deeper and deeper pot holes.

+Chan Chich opened in 1988 at the pointy end of the nature resort trend and continues to get rave reviews more than 20 years later.
 The thing at Chan Chich isn’t the luxury, though there’s plenty of that.
 The lodge’s 12 bungalows (plus one full house) are atmospheric and absolutely comfortably appointed with ample porches and yummy beds.
 The service is great.
 The pool is inviting.The food is superb.
 For more, read our full profile of Chan Chich Lodge for iTraveliShop.

 Chan Chich Lodge occupies what was one of the plazas and the mounds of the other structures and sites dot the surrounding acres–many linked via well-maintained jungle trails so you can explore them whenever you feel like unleashing your inner Indy.

 The lodge provides plenty of other reasons to hit the trails too and we took advantage of morning and evening walks during which we spotted (with a lot of help from the experienced lodge guides) more than 20 species of birds that we’d never seen before including a stately white hawk and the impossible-looking keel-billed toucan.
-While the big prize, the jaguar, eluded us other guests did see a puma the night before we arrived.
+While the big prize, the jaguar, eluded us, other guests did see a puma the night before we arrived.